SNHU-CS/CS-330/module04/mod4_tutorials.md

     }

-In GLFW, we get the status of an specific key with the function `glfwGetKey`, which has only two possible outcomes: `GLFW_PRESS` OR `GLFW_RELEASE`.
-Each one of the keys has an specific identifier.
-In our case, `GLFW_KEY_W`, `GLFW_KEY_S`, `GLFW_KEY_A` and `GLFW_KEY_D`.
+In GLFW, we get the status of a specific key with the function `glfwGetKey`, which has only two possible outcomes: `GLFW_PRESS` OR `GLFW_RELEASE`.
+Each one of the keys has a specific identifier: in our case, `GLFW_KEY_W`, `GLFW_KEY_S`, `GLFW_KEY_A`, and `GLFW_KEY_D`.
 If one of these keys is pressed, we print a message to the standard output stream stating so.
 Finally, if any of these keys was still pressed in the last frame, we also print the current position of the cursor using the function `glfwGetCursorPos`.

 When you run the application, be sure to press a key so something occurs.
 Although your screen will appear black, your output should look similar to the following: